-Highlight the PICTURE > Brilliant Color menu and press $\langle \rangle$.
+Go to the PICTURE > Advanced > Brilliant Color menu and press \triangleleft $/ \triangleright$.

 This feature utilizes a new color-processing algorithm and system level enhancements to enable higher brightness while providing truer, more vibrant colors in the projected picture.
 It enables a greater than 50% brightness increase in mid-tone images, which are common in video and natural scenes, so the projector reproduces images in realistic and true colors.
-If you prefer images with that quality, select On.
+If you prefer images with that quality, select a level that suits your need.
 If you don't need it, select Off.

-When Off is selected, the Color Temperature function is not available.
+When Off is selected, the Color Temp. function is not available.